circleci/lein-jarbin/README.md

 Environment variables with the 'lein' namespace, like :lein/name will take their values from the same key in the project.clj

+There are a few more 'special' env vars:
+ - :jarbin/coord, the coordinate passed to jarbin, i.e. "[foo/bar 1.2.3]"
+ - :jarbin/jar-path, the path to the resolved jar

 ## Limitations
 Jarbin creates a temp directory, containing your project.clj and the script.
 Due to races, and jarbin not knowing when you're 'done' with the code, it never cleans up the temp directory.

+## See Also

+lein-jartask.
+Very similar, but runs lein tasks, rather than scripts

 ## License